albertteoh/istio-go-example/README.md

 This example consists of two simple Go microservices where `service-a` calls `service-b`.
 Both services expose a `/ping` endpoint, that are instrumented using Istio.

-For examples on manually instrumenting services with Jaeger, please see: [albertteoh/jaeger-go-example](https://github.com/albertteoh/jaeger-go-example).
+For an example of manual instrumentation with Jaeger, please see: [albertteoh/jaeger-go-example](https://github.com/albertteoh/jaeger-go-example).

 The key takeaways are:
 - There is still a need for code changes to [propagate context](https://istio.io/latest/faq/distributed-tracing/#how-to-support-tracing)